Hanan Anis

 Hanan Anis FEC is a Canadian engineer.
 She is NSERC Chair in Entrepreneurial Engineering Design at the University of Ottawa.

+Education

 She graduated from Ain-Shams University, and the University of Toronto.

-She is a professor at University of Ottawa.
+Career

 She worked for Nortel.
 She was the co-founder and Chief Technology Officer at Ceyba, an optical long-haul networking company.

+She is currently a professor at University of Ottawa.

 Anis was elected to the Canadian Academy of Engineering in 2020.